 The Scrubba™ wash bag is the easiest and most effective way to hand wash clothes when traveling, camping, trekking, hiking, on a cruise, on a business trip or even at home.

-Rinse, invert and dry the Scrubba wash bag after each use:
+- Rinse and turn the Scrubba wash bag inside-out to dry after each use: